 Structural leadership, on the other hand, refers to everything that does not require direct interaction.
-This includes general, documented work instructions, but above all rules and the structure of the company itself.
-If, for example, the management of a call center decides to grant employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organization more decentralized.
+This includes, for example, general, documented work instructions, but above all rules and the structure of the company itself.
+If, for example, the management of a call center decides to grant the employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organization more decentralized.

-Cultural leadership means that the entrepreneurs create values and visions, according to which the company and its staff act.
-Among other things, the culture of a company determines which employees are selected.
-For example, if a company sets the value of transparency as its guiding principle (as it like Buffer does), a team member who refuses to have their salary published is not going to get very far within the company.
+Cultural leadership means that entrepreneurs create values and visions according to which the company and its staff act.
+The culture of a company determines, among other things, which employees are selected.
+If a company sets the value of transparency as its guiding principle (as Buffer does), for example, then a team member who refuses to publish his or her salary will have little chance in the company.

 When structural and cultural leadership are brought to the foreground, it results in less direct interaction.
 In turn, this means less potential for misunderstandings and more resources for the actual core tasks.
 The team and management experience more freedom and are more satisfied.
 That's exactly what Holacracy promises.

 Four reasons for our move to Holacracy

 Holacracy emphasizes cultural and, above all, structural leadership while reducing dialogical leadership to a minimum.

 As founders, this promise was very appealing.
 Ultimately, our own personal experience was the decisive factor in the decision.
 We wanted:

 - More freedom for us as managing directors